labjack/labjack_kipling/ljswitchboard-ljm_special_addresses/README.md

 # ljswitchboard-ljm_special_addresses
-This module allows Kipling to interface with LJM's special address/specific ip feature.
+This module allows Kipling to interface with LJM's Special Addresses/Specific IPs feature.
+Documentation for this feature can be found on LabJack's website: [LJM Special Addresses](https://labjack.com/support/software/api/ljm/constants/SpecialAddressesConfigs).

 ## Installing the LJM Library
 This library can be downloaded and installed for free on LabJack's website on the [LJM Library Installers](https://labjack.com/support/software/installers/ljm) page.